 Lead Agency: Floodplain Administrator

 Supporting Agencies: OEM, Township Committee

 Hazard(s) of Concern: Flood

 Description of the Problem: Although the Township has flood exposure, the Township does not participate in the Community Rating System (CRS) program.
 Flood insurance premiums continue to rise.

-Description of the Solution: efits and costs of participating in CRS will join the program and begind NFIP requirements.
+Description of the Solution: efits and costs of participating in CRS o will join the program and begind NFIP requirements.

 Estimated Cost: Low

 Potential Funding Sources: Municipal Budget

 Implementation Timeline: 2 years

 Goals Met: 2, 5

-Benefits: communities by offering discounted which addresses the three goals of t damage to insurable property, stre nity Rating System (CRS) benefits I rates for flood insurance premiums, the program: reduce and avoid flood engthen and support the insurance Insurance Program, and fosterment.
+Benefits: The participation in the Community Rating System (CRS) benefits communities by offering discounted rates for flood insurance premiums, which addresses the three goals of the program: reduce and avoid flood damage to insurable property, strengthen and support the insurance aspects of the National Flood Insurance Program, and foster comprehensive floodplain management.

 Impact on Socially Vulnerable Populations: The participation in the Community Rating System (CRS) benefits communities by offering discounted rates for flood insurance premiums, which may be more affordable for some socially vulnerable populations.

-Impact on Future Development: · adhere to any increased standards CRS program such as increased equirements.
+Impact on Future Development: Future development would need to adhere to any increased standards established as part of joining the CRS program such as increased freeboard and elevation certificate requirements.

 Impact on Critical Facilities/Lifelines: N/A

 Impact on Capabilities: This action would enhance the Township's floodplain management capabilities.

 Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 As sea level rises due to climate change, the area of the flood hazard may expand.
 These changes are likely to increase flood risks.

 Mitigation Category Education and Awareness Programs

 CRS Category Public Information

 Priority Medium

 Alternatives: Action Evaluation